ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - See constant values in table below.
 Previously referred to as :math:`t1_{SAM}`
   * - :math:`r_{MAM,ux}`
     - :math:`365 / duration_\text{untreated MAM}`
     - See constant values in table below.
-Previously referred to as :math:`r2_{ux}`
+Previously referred to as :math:`r3_{ux}`
   * - :math:`r_{MAM,tx}`
     - :math:`365 / duration_\text{treated MAM}`
     - See constant values in table below.
 Previously referred to as :math:`t2_{MAM}`

 .. warning::

-  The equation for the :math:`r_{SAM,ux}` defined in the table above along with the parameter values defined below results in negative values for :math:`r_{SAM,ux}` in the 1 - 6 month age group (also the neonatal age groups, but we are not modeling treatment in these groups, so we can ignore these).
-This is likely due to the higher mortality rate in the younger age groups and the not age-specific wasting durations used in these calculations.
-The research teams needs to update these equations/values accordingly so that we have plausible numbers.
+  The equation for the :math:`r_{SAM,ux}` defined in the table above along with the parameter values defined below results in negative values for :math:`r_{SAM,ux}` in the 1 - 6 month age group (also the early and late neonatal age groups, but we are currently (9/3/21) not modeling treatment in these groups, so we can ignore these).
+This appears to be due to the assumption that our untreated and overall SAM durations do not vary by age but that the treated durations do.

   To remove a model building road block, we are planning on the following temporary solution:

     Initialize wasting exposure birth prevalence according to the exposure distribution among the 6 month to one year age group.
 Set all wasting transition rates to zero for all ages under 6 months.

-  NOTE: Since we do not use a time-varying value of treatment coverage, it is possible that overestimating treatment coverage in early years in the data artifact will cause negative rates for :math:`r_{SAM,ux}`.
-These can be ignored/overwritten in order to avoid build failures as long as there are positive rates for the years that will be used in the simulation (2019).
+  NOTE: This is not currently a problem, but recording that since we do not use a time-varying value of treatment coverage, it is possible that overestimating treatment coverage in early years in the data artifact *underestimate* the untreated SAM recovery rate and could potentially cause negative rates for :math:`r_{SAM,ux}`.
+These can be ignored since we only use the 2019 values for our simulation.

 .. _`parameter values table`: